orealy/project1/readme.md

 Files
 ------------
-1. mosQD4.7.par - Parameter file (supplied) for all relevant materials.
+1. mosQD4.7.par - parameter file (supplied) for all relevant materials.
-2. structure.scm - This is the model file where the structrue/doping/refinement(grid size)/contacts are defined.
+2. structure.scm - structrue/doping/refinement(grid size)/contacts are defined.
-3. settings.scm - This is the file where the gate voltages/temperature/equations
+3. settings.cmd - gate voltages/temperature/equations to be solved/structure
-   to be solved/structure files.. are specified.
+   files.. are specified here for DESSIS(?)

 Notes on File Types
 -------------------

+See 2.4.3 of the DEVISE manual for more information.

+DESSIS:
-* `scm`: Scheme script file.
+* `scm` - Scheme script file.
 Used by Devise.
-* `cmd`: MESH command file.
+* `cmd` - MESH command file.
+Doping and refinement file.
-* `bnd`: DF-ISE boundary file.
+* `bnd` - DF-ISE boundary representation.
+* `sat` - ASCII version of complete model.
+* `lyt` - DF-ISE layout file representation.
+* `lay` - PROSIT mask layout representation.
+* `grd` - DF-ISE mesh representation.

 To load a DF-ISE model, run `devise` on a MESH file and the boundary file.
-Note that DEVISE assumes they have the same basename.
+Note that DEVISE assumes they have the same basename, and will look for the other if only one is given.

+MESH:
+In general mesh files should have 'msh' somewhere in their name.
+* `grd`: output device geometry file
+* `dat`: output impurity concentration file

+DESSIS:
+In general mesh files should have 'des' somewhere in their name.
+* `grd`: input file from MESH
+* `dat`: input file from MESH
+* `_des.dat`: output data for TECPLOT
+* `_des.plt`: output for current, voltages, charges, and temperature
+* `_ac_des.plt`: output for small signal AC analysis
+* `_des.log`: general output. plain text compilation of all output.

+TECPLOT:
+* `grd` - input mixed-element grid from MESH
+* `dat` - input mixed-element data from DESSIS
+* `plt` - XY plots from desis from DESSIS

 TCAD Flow
 --------------
 Henry's thesis also describes the flow of TCAD.
 Fahd is the resisdent expert.

+1. Create structure:
+    * Input:
+    * Output: grid file (.grd), doping file (.dat)
-1. View in Devise
+2. View in Devise:
     Fill in.
-2. Create mesh file
+3. Create mesh file
     Fill in.
-3. Solve equations
+4. Solve equations:
-    Fill in.
+    * DESSIS
+    * Main input: command file (settings_des.cmd)
+    * Other inputs: grid (.grd), doping (.dat), parameter file (.par)
+    * Output: plot (.plt), data (.dat)

-4. View results
+5. View results

 Fahd's Description
 -------------------